byroot/byroot.github.io/_posts/2025-01-04-optimizing-ruby-json-part-5.markdown

 Because that `JSON::State` allocation, isn't just about any allocation.
 In Ruby, everything is an object, but not all objects are created equal.
 In previous parts I touched on how some objects aren't actually allocated, and called "immediates", I also touched on how core objects like `String` and
-`Array` has both "embedded" and "heap" representations.
+`Array` have both "embedded" and "heap" representations.

 `JSON::State` is a type defined in C from the extension, using the `TypedData` API.
 [Peter Zhu has a great blog post that goes in-depth into how these work and how to use them](https://blog.peterzhu.ca/ruby-c-ext-part-7/), but I'll offer a quicker explanation here.